-For instance, if it’s cold, then rugged lug soles should be in your list.
+For instance, if it’s cold, then rugged lug soles should be on your list.
 In simple terms, any boot that comes with a textured under sole would do the job.

 The material of the boot also plays an important role.
 If you buy cheap quality stuff, the boots might get ruined within months.
 But a genuine leather boot will go for years.
 So, be sure to invest in quality materials.

 Roofing works mean construction work.
 You would be working with heavy tools.
 So, a boot that protects the foot is something you can’t overlook.
-That’s why boots that protect the toe and covers the ankle areas is something that requires considerations.
+That’s why boots that protect the toe and cover the ankle areas are something that requires considerations.

 To be honest, there are many new brands coming into the industry that are turning heads.
-However, there are some brands who are closer to my heart than others.
+However, there are some brands that are closer to my heart than others.
 So, here they are:

 Thorogood: Thorogood owned by Weinbrenner Shoe Co. has been manufacturing footwear in Wisconsin since 1892.
 The company has a legacy behind it and that’s it manufacture boots that are to last forever.
 And that heritage is still being continued by their exceptional heritage boots.

 Danner: Danner, on the other hand, made its inceptions in 1932 thanks to one stubborn Charles Danner who took his chance with the shoemaking business even at a time when the economy wasn’t that great, but he still believed that his superior craftsmanship would take him to victory.

 And that legacy of making top class boots hasn’t changed as each Danner boot can survive any harsh environment and still come up on top.

 There are so many boots that can easily make the list of best shoes for roofing.
 However, looking at the market, I have found the ones that I believe to be the best.